 But if things carry on, then you should become more involved.
 Speak to the individuals first and then very quickly set up a dialogue.

 If you need to resolve it, it will take time.
 As management, you cannot rush through a solution because you can sometimes make it worse.
 If employees don’t have enough time to feel listened to and understood and then you should make sure they both see each other’s point of view.

 What’s important is not what two people are arguing about; because that will just be whatever tipped them over the edge.
 What is important is what is underneath, whether it is recognition or saving face.

 Managers need two core skills to be able to get a resolution.
 One of the most important skills is empathetic listening, the ability to truly listen without jumping in.
 This way the staff member will feel as you are understanding their view and actually care about what they are saying.

 The other is the ability to reflect things back to people using positive reframing.
 You will often hear a negative statement like ‘He never listens to anything I say!’

 The reframing might be ‘It is important to you that he understands what you are saying’.
 So you have acknowledged the problem, but given it a positive emphasis.
 It helps both parties to hear messages in a different way.

-There needs to be room for healthy challenge in the workplace for things get aired.
+There needs to be room for a healthy challenge in the workplace for things to get aired.
 If staff are not comfortable or even fearful about raising issues, then problems get bottled up.
 This doesn’t help your situation.

-Everyone should feel relaxed to air out their views, thoughts and opinions in a safe environment – even if people disagree with them.
+Everyone should feel relaxed to air out their views, thoughts, and opinions in a safe environment – even if people disagree with them.

 Management style is also crucial.
-The more old-fashioned command and control style of management can cause clashes.
+The more old-fashioned command and control style of management can cause crashes.
 It’s much healthier to empower and motivate people by setting objectives and then letting people do things their own way.